The best things to do in Helsinki with kids

 Helsinki, the capital of Finland, is a great city for families.

-We spent two days and three nights in Helsinki at the start of our summer road trip around Finland.
-It was definitely enough time to get a feel for the city but not quite enough time to do everything that was on our list.
-We will just have to go back soon!
+We spent two days and three nights in Helsinki at the start of our summer road trip around Finland with kids.
+It was definitely enough time to get a feel for the city but not quite enough time to do everything that was on our list so the following our are favourite activities plus a handful that have come highly recommended.

 Helsinki with kids